Individual enquiries, applications and grants

 If we believe that the RMBI Care Company or Mark Benevolent Fund may be able to assist you then the information you provide to us will be shared with them.
 If you do not want to be considered for support by these organisations then please tell us.

 Applications for private medical treatment

-If you make an application for help with the cost of private medical treatment, we will contact the provider recommended by your consultant to confirm the cost.
+If you make an application for help with the cost of private medical treatment, we will contact your chosen provider to confirm the cost.
 We will need to tell them your name and contact details, your date of birth, the name of the recommended treatment and your consultant’s details.
 We will use this information to assess your application and to facilitate the provision of support.

-If you request counselling, we will provide you with contact details for our third party supplier who will provide the service.
-We will not directly share your personal data with the supplier.
+If you request mental health support, we will provide you with contact details for our third party supplier who will provide the service.
+We will not directly share your personal data with the supplier without your consent.

 Grants for mobility equipment or aids

 If you request mobility equipment or aids, we will work with a third party supplier to assess, supply and maintain items appropriate to your needs.
 We will only share your contact details and the information necessary to provide you with the appropriate equipment.

 Independent living loans from the Victor Donaldson Fund

 The MCF administers the Victor Donaldson Fund on behalf of the RMBI Care Company.
 If you make an application to the Fund then we will need to share your application with them in order to assess your request for support.
 You can find out more about the steps they take to protect your data at https://www.rmbi.org.uk/privacy-policy/